nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/request-response-headers.md

 - X-Header-Set: overwrite
 - X-Header-Remove: remove

-In the next section we will modify these headers by adding a ResponseHeaderModifier filter to the headers HTTPRoute.
+The next section will modify these headers by adding a ResponseHeaderModifier filter to the headers HTTPRoute.

 ### Update the HTTPRoute to modify the Response headers

-Let's update the HTTPRoute by adding a `ResponseHeaderModifier` filter:
+Update the HTTPRoute by adding a `ResponseHeaderModifier` filter:

 ```yaml
 kubectl apply -f - <<EOF